mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/eks/advanced/delete/index.md

 ## Delete the EKS cluster

-1. Make sure your AWS credentials are up to date.
+1. Ensure your AWS credentials are up to date.
 Refresh the credentials using this command:

     ```bash
     dkp update bootstrap credentials aws --kubeconfig $HOME/.kube/config